-“I want to try francesinha” I said to my Couchsurfing host, a local living in Porto.
+“I want to eat a francesinha.”
+I told my Couchsurfing host, a local living in Porto.

 “No, you shouldn’t because it is not a traditional Porto’s food and it is not even good” replied my disapproved host.